stefanotorresi/facile-it.github.io/content/blog/eng/codemotion-2016.md

  * Sven Peters ([@svenpet](https://twitter.com/svenpet))
  * 10:30 - 11:10 #inspirational ([slides](http://www.slideshare.net/svenpeters/coding-culture))

-In his keynote Sven Peters, Evangelist for [Atlassian](https://www.atlassian.com/), explains - in a very geek style - what is *company culture* particularly referring to his company.
-He says that when people work in a great coding culture they are motivated and they are mostly very productive, but also more responsibility for the features they are developing.
-Developer will have more freedom to change their roles and try out new stuff, this is the right way to make better products with happier developers.
+In his keynote Sven Peters, Evangelist for [Atlassian](https://www.atlassian.com/), explains - in a very geek style - what is *company culture*, referring in particular to his company.
+He says that when people work in a great coding culture they are motivated and they are mostly very productive, but also they will have more responsibility and investment in the features they are developing.
+Developers will have more freedom to change their roles and try out new stuff, this is the right way to make better products with happier developers.
 He concluded his speech with these words: *«Products may change, but never forget values, cultivate your culture!»*.

 ## MicroMonolith - Top anti-patterns of adopting distributed system
  * Michal Franc ([@francmichal](https://twitter.com/francmichal))